firebird631/siis/doc/cli.md

 #### Console view ####

-This is the initially displayed view, accessible throught the Shift+I shortcut.
+This is the initially displayed view, accessible through the Shift+I shortcut.
 All logged message goes to this view, you can scroll using shift+arrow and page-up/down keys.

 By default it always auto-scroll to the last message.